manifold-systems/manifold/manifold-deps-parent/manifold-props/README.md

 `@var` can override `@val`, but not vice versa.
 This is because `@var` provides the getter necessary for `@val`, but `@val` does not provide the setter required by `@var`.
 Similarly, `@var` can override `@set`.

 Note you must use `@override` when overriding a property.
+This way the compiler can help you identify broken code if the super property changes or is removed in a later release.

 If you only need to override the _implementation_ of a getter or a setter, just do that:
 ```java